 I. Audit Composition 1.
 Team Member(s) 1.
 (Names & Designations) 2.
 2. Area(s) under Surveillance 3.
-Date and of Surveillance 4.
-Name of ATO / Organisation II.
-Ite ms to be Checked √/X Remark 1.
-Ensure if the training is being carried out as per the scope and privileges of organization?
-2. Ensure that the training facility (classroom and workshops) is as per the organization exposition manual and meets the requirements?
-3. Is the Projector/White or Black Board properly visible from any place of the classroom?
-4. Ensure the number of students in knowledge training, and practical training does not exceed the limit as laid down in organization's exposition manual and meets the requirements.
+Date, Time and Place of Surveillance 4.
+Name of ATO / Organization II.
+Items to be Checked √/X Remark Ensure if the training is being carried out as per the scope and privileges of organization.
+2. Ensure that the training facility (classroom and workshops are as per the organization's exposition manual and meet the requirements?
+3. Is the Projector/White or Black Board properly visible from any place of the classroom? ם י Ensure the number of students in knowledge training, and practical training does not exceed the limit as laid down in organization's exposition manual and meets the requirements.
 5. Does the instructor, examiner and assessor meet the qualification and experience requirements?
-6. Is the training course materials provided to the students?
-Are they approved course materials?
-7. Ensure that the training is being carried out as per approved syllabus and is being carried out as per schedule.
-8. Ensure that all the procedures laid down in organization exposition is being followed during training?
-9. Are the records of training being maintained and stored securely as per procedure laid down in exposition?
-10. Has the organization taken adequate safety precaution while undergoing the training activity?
-Nan ature o of organization Representatives 1.
+6. Are the training course materials provided to the students Are they approved course materials?
+Ensure that the training is being carried out as per approved syllabus and is being carried out as per schedule.
+Ensure that all the procedures laid down in the organization's exposition are being followed during training 9.
+Are the training records being maintained and stored securely as per the procedure laid down in the organization's exposition?
+10. Has the organization taken adequate safety precaution while undergoing the training activity? ם וי Name and Signature of Inspector Name and Signat ure of organization representatives 1.
 1. 2.
 2.